 In this minor, the project is central.
-The student directs his own learning path by choosing specific theoretical modules and practical skills.
+The students direct their own learning path by choosing specific theoretical modules and practical skills.

-4.1 Project
+5.1 Project

-In this minor the student works on his future as a professional.
+In this minor the student works on his/her future as a professional.
 The project helps the student to develop, work and communicate in a real-life professional setting.
 It also prepares for the start of a career or a master's programme.